 Possessing Marijuana In Prison 'Is Not A Felony,' California Court Says

-California prison inmates who possess marijuana are not guilty of a felony crime, an appeals court says.
-The court ruled that because it's legal to have small amounts of pot in the state, the same is true inside its prisons.
-But the judges also say it's still illegal to smoke or ingest cannabis in prison.
+California prison inmates who possess small amounts of marijuana are not guilty of a felony crime, according to an appeals court, which reasoned that because it's legal to have small amounts of pot in the state, the same is true inside its prisons.
+But the justices also said it's still illegal to smoke or ingest cannabis in prison.

-The ruling from the 3rd District Court of Appeals in Sacramento overturns the conviction of five inmates who had been found guilty of possessing marijuana — convictions that added more prison time to their sentences.
+The ruling from a panel of the 3rd District Court of Appeals in Sacramento overturns the convictions of five inmates who had been found guilty of possessing marijuana — convictions that added more prison time to their sentences.

-"The plain language of Proposition 64 is clear," a three-judge panel said.
-They concluded "that possession of less than one ounce of cannabis in prison or a similar penal institution is not a felony."
+"The plain language of Proposition 64 is clear," a panel of three justices said, referring to the 2016 initiative legalizing recreational marijuana use.
+They concluded that "possession of less than one ounce of cannabis in prison or a similar penal institution is not a felony."

 In response to the ruling, the California Department of Corrections and Rehabilitation emphasized that inmates are still banned from smoking or ingesting marijuana in its prisons.